Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Administration Coordinator

-Pauline joined AND in Sept 2022 as an Administration Coordinator.
+Pauline joined the Australian Network on Disability (AND) in Sept 2022 as an Administration Coordinator.

 Before joining AND, Pauline held various administrative roles within the private and public health sectors for ten years.